woodgilber/GeoCore/README.md

 python data_pipeline.py --data pth/to/parquet
 ```

 There is an optional `--shoreline` argument to change the shape file used to calculate the distance to the shoreline if desired.
+One such file is included here (ne_110m_coastline.zip).

 ### Training
 Once data has been loaded into the database you can then train your models on it.
 Multiple models can be created based on the parameters in the `experiment_configs/custom_fishing.yaml` file.
+Inputting hyperparameters that are incompatible with Tensorflow or nonsensical (negative number of layers) will break the training.

 To begin the model training run the following command in your terminal:
 ```bash
 python modeling.py --params experiment_configs/custom_fishing.yaml --table fishing_raw_data
 ```

 The table argument should be changed if the table name was changed in the data_pipeline file.
-This process will save the separated and scaled training, validation, and test data locally, as well as the models and logs for the Tensorboard tracking.
+This process will save the scaled and separated training, validation, and test data locally, as well as the Tensorflow models and Tensorboard logs.

 ### Experiment tracking
-The experiements are setup to be tracked with Tensorboard.
+The experiments are setup to be tracked with Tensorboard.
 The relevant files are stored locally in the `logs` folder.
 To view a specific run use the command `tensorboard --logdir 'pth/to/dir'` -- in your terminal.
-This will promt you to open the following command in your browser:
+This will prompt you to open the following command in your browser:

 ```
 "http://localhost:6006"